anushkakalbhor13/Certificate-Generator-using-Excel/README.md

-# Certificate-Generator-using-Excel
+# 🎓 Certificate Generator (Excel + Python)

-This project automates the generation of personalized certificates using recipient data from an Excel file.
-It merges each entry with a pre-designed certificate template and outputs customized certificates efficiently.
-Ideal for academic events, workshops, and organizations.
+This project automates the generation of personalized certificates using Python.
+It reads recipient data from an Excel file and merges it into a pre-designed certificate template to produce custom certificates efficiently.

+---

+## 🚀 Features

+- 📄 Read recipient details from an Excel sheet (.xlsx)
+- 🖼️ Merge names and positions into a certificate template
+- 🧾 Generate multiple certificates automatically
+- 📂 Saves certificates as image or PDF files
+- 🛠️ Easy to customize template and data

+---

+## 📁 Folder Structure